 First aid is the number one priority in a survival situation if there is an injury.
 No one ever died of hunger within minutes, but they can easily die of blood loss, or from a compromised airway, within minutes.
 For this reason, I have prioritized first aid amongst the survival skills I have taught my children, and because we spend so much time outdoors I think it’s very important that they have those skills.

 It’s no good putting children off the outdoors with a militaristic approach to survival skills training.
-Instead, practice the skills with them that they will enjoy, and that are within their grasp.
+Instead, practice the skills with them that they will enjoy, and that is within their grasp.

-So what are the most important outdoor survival lessons I teach my students, and my own children?
+So what are the most important outdoor survival lessons I teach my students, and my children?
 Let’s take a look.
-You might want to consider some of these, if you have kids and want to show them the great outdoors.
+You might want to consider some of these if you have kids and want to show them the great outdoors.

 So let’s dig into the four best survival skills you can show your children to start their interest in the outdoors.